DaCoolOne/CS3800-project/README_Lisp.md

 The most useful struct is a block, written with curly brackets `{}`.
 These allow you to write sequential groups of function calls.
 These blocks can be used to define functions, control statements, and so much more.

+I am naming this variant of lisp `Lisp++` for no particular reason.

 ```
 # An example of using the new lisp flavor
 import stdio "stdio"